 She grinned and said, “Crystal, that is nothing but a double wide setting on a high basement.
 The homeowners own Southern Homes (the local manufactured home dealer).
 Of all the nice houses around here your favorite one is a manufactured home – how ironic is that?”

 I probably learned a very important lesson that day though I can’t tell you exactly what it was.
 Maybe that was the day I learned that manufactured homes are what you make of them.
-Maybe I learned that I was destined to live in a manufactured home and I was absolutely okay with that.
+Or, maybe I learned that I was destined to live in a manufactured home and I was absolutely okay with that.
 Maybe I didn’t learn anything at all but should have.

 Placing a Manufactured Home Over a Full Basement